PiotrJagla/Monopoly-MainProj/README.md

 This is a project where i made a website with singlplayer and multiplayer games.
-When you eneter a website there is a page where you can choose if you wany to login or register.
+To test my code i used MSTest When you eneter a website there is a page where you can choose if you wany to login or register.
 ![image](https://user-images.githubusercontent.com/76881722/228301115-61d7c981-0362-4896-8809-05125e099ebe.png)